TevinAchong/comp3613/README.md

-To get started, install virtualenv on your machine.
+Group Members, to get started:

 # 1. Setup the PIP package manager:
 ```